SherwinKhoo/frogger/README.md

 Motivation

 1. Reinforce understanding of Javascript and CSS
-2. Potential addition to portfolio.
+2. Add to portfolio.
-3. being a "gamer, and having played computer games that someone else made since the 90s, it's nice to finally create one for a change, albeit a clone of a classic game.
+3. Being a "gamer, and having played computer games that someone else made since the 90s, it's nice to finally create one for a change, albeit a clone of a classic game.

 Approach Taken

-1. Build a grid using <div>s.
+1. Build a grid.
    Created with Javascript instead of hardcoded into the HTML.
    Parameters to control number of "pixels" and individual "pixel" size.
    Makes furture grid changes easier.